deepakraj-dj/Cloud-Engineer/AWS/Serverless_loginform Static Site + CDN + CI.CD/Readme.md

-# Serverless Registration System with JWT and Hashing
+# Serverless Registration System with JWT and CI/CD

 ## Overview